kiwi974/blood_cells_classification/README.md

 Tensorflow GPU is used, with CUDA 9.0 and cuDNN 7.0.5.

 ### Hardware :
-Lenovo LEGION y530 with Nvidia GeForce GTX 1060 GPU.
-With the default model presented above, 1829 MiB of VRAM memory are required.
+Lenovo LEGION y530 with a Nvidia GeForce GTX 1060 GPU.
+With the default model presented above, around 1800 MiB of VRAM memory are required for grayscaled images, and around 3400 MiB for colored images.